skybet/js-tech-test/README.md

 It is possible to explore the catalogue using the HTTP endpoints provided, however, we ask that you try and use the WebSocket connection to handle all data fetching as part of this test.

+> We have structured the test below with what we consider to be a sensible way of building up the application iteratively and sequentially.
+You are free to work on as many or as few of the subtasks (and in any order) that you feel showcases your capabilities best

 ### Task One

 Using the provided WebSocket API:
 1. Build an application which displays the currently live Football events.
 An example of making this request is shown below.
 2. Add an option to show the primary market for each of the events
+   1. The primary market should also result in the odds showing for any outcomes linked to the market
 3. Add a feature to toggle the odds display between fractional and decimal (this should apply globally to any place in the app where odds are shown)

 ```javascript